jhquilty99/exercise_mobile_app/documentation/development_work.md

 23. Implemented BE-07 and then updated cache_data manually to accomodate the new functions.
 Tab-completed changes to field names.
 24. Cleaned up backend functions by removing unneccessary data-quality checks, now that ETL is more solid.
 25. Asked agent to improve workout_calender, making it look more like a Github contributions graph, and got it to add year selector the the frontend.
+21. Asked agent to ensure all tests met the testing requirements.

 ## Backend Tickets